6 minute read

 Products not labeled with terms “non-comedogenic”, “non-acnegenic”, “does not clog pores”, or “won’t cause breakouts.”
 The label “non-comedogenic” (or similar) indicates that the product has been designed with acne-prone people in mind.
 It’s no guarantee of safety, but it can be a useful guideline!
 We recommend checking even products labeled non-comedogenic for pore-clogging or irritating ingredients.

-Another good option for a quick-and-easy cleanse is micellar water, a skincare staple originating from French pharmacies that has become widely popular stateside.
-Micellar water is a quick, easy, gentle way to cleanse your face, remove makeup, or freshen up if your face feels oily.
+Another good option for a quick-and-easy cleanse is micellar water, a quick, easy, gentle way to cleanse your face, remove makeup, or freshen up if your face feels oily.
 It’s a non-rinse, soap-free cleanser, made of tiny oil molecules called micelles suspended in soft water.
-Micellar water pulls dirt, excess sebum, and makeup out of your skin, all in one step!
+Micellar water pulls dirt, excess sebum, and makeup out of your skin, all in one step.
 Simply dampen a cotton pad with the stuff and swipe it all over your face.

 Your first month of custom skincare is free.
 After that, pick your plan.
 Pause or cancel anytime.